Skip to content

 About

-About dialog is used to activate the paid app.
-It shows how long the subscription lasts.
-Also, it shows the ID of the device.
-Send it to the developer to obtain your unlock code.
-It allows copying the ID to the clipboard so you can paste it into any messaging app.
+The About dialog is used to activate the paid app.
+It shows your subscription status and the device ID.
+Send that ID to the developer to receive your unlock code.
+You can also copy the ID to the clipboard and paste it into any messaging app.

-You can also just send a screenshot or a photo of the QR code to the developer.
-You will get the unlock code and the QR code.
-The easiest way to unlock the app is just to scan the QR code provided.
-Use the QR button in the “About” dialog.
+You can also send a screenshot or photo of the QR code to the developer.
+In return, you will receive both the unlock code and a QR code.
+The fastest way to unlock the app is to scan that QR code using the QR button in the “About” dialog.

-About window also contains a link to this help guide via the “Help” button
+The About window also includes a link to this guide through the “Help” button.

 Log menu